LibertyHomesteads/GroupLandBuyAR/LLC-Articles-AR.md

 8. **Confidentiality of Audit Reports:** Audit reports and any sensitive financial information obtained through audits shall be treated as confidential and shall not be disclosed to non-members or shared outside the LLC, except as required by law, and only after consulting with LLC management to obtain a legal opinion on the legality of the request. .

 9. **Dispute Resolution:** Any disputes or disagreements regarding access to records, audits, or examinations shall be resolved in accordance with the dispute resolution provisions outlined in the LLC operating agreement.

 10. **Record Retention:** The LLC shall maintain all records related to financial transactions, business activities, and decision-making for a period of 10 years, or as otherwise required by applicable state or federal laws.

-11. **Document Conveyance:** As allowed by MO Rev Stat § 347.051(2) (2019), such documents as referred to in the cited Missouri statute must only be delivered electronically to Class A and B members, within a period of 30 days, and should not be sent to Class C members unless otherwise required by law.
+11. **Document Conveyance:** If Arkansas state statute should require that any LLC-related documents must be delivered via mail to all members unless otherwise provided for in the Operating Agreement, then the LLC hereby makes clear that such documents must only be delivered electronically to Class A and B members, within a period of 30 days, and should not be sent to Class C members unless otherwise required by law.

 ### **Article XIII: Force Majeure**